 Meet Sara Zaetir, otherwise known as Jenn Zee, the ingenious brain behind Instagram account @BloggerWanabe.
 Before you shudder at her account handle and hit the back button, wait.
 This isn’t your usual situation – in fact, it’s the ultimate eye-roll.
 Zaetir’s satirical account is dedicated purely to throwing shade at the influencer craze.
 Her sarcastic photos and videos are brutally honest, but endearingly light-hearted, and use this balance to highlight the transparency and narcissistic truth behind the posed photos we’re all so accustomed to seeing (and double-tapping).

 Branded by her nearest and dearest as the ultimate funny girl, Zaetir started her account as a practical joke between friends, but it has unintentionally grown into a comedic social-media phenomenon.
 The result?
-18,000 fans demanding more of the funny, always-sarcastic stuff.
+Over 241,000 fans demanding more of the funny, always-sarcastic stuff.
 Savoir Flair sat down with the Lebanese blogger wannabe to discuss her alter ego and how she keeps up with her content.

 Let’s start from the beginning.
 Where did the idea come from?